yohannes911/select2/doc/protocol.md

 Select 2
 -------------------------------------------------------------------------------

-The Select 2 protocol is a lock free protocol that can select one and only one thread from two threads.
+The Select 2 protocol is a wait-free protocol that can select one and only one thread from two threads.

 This synchronization primitive provides the following guaratee: